Thioacetic acid: Reactivity of thioacetate

 In an application that illustrates the use of its radical behavior, thioacetic acid is used with AIBN in a free radical mediated nucleophilic addition to an exocyclic alkene forming a thioester:

 Reductive acetylation

-Salts of thioacetic acid such as potassium thioacetate can be used to do one-step conversion of nitroarenes to aryl acetamides.
-This is particularly useful in pharmaceutical preparations, e.g. paracetamol.
+Potassium thioacetate can be used convert nitroarenes to aryl acetamides in one step.
+This is particularly useful in the preparation of pharmaceuticals, e.g., paracetamol from 4-nitrophenol or 4-nitroanisole.